 The Company has engaged Cantor Fitzgerald & Co., an affiliate of the Sponsor, as an advisor in connection with the Business Combination to assist the Company in holding meetings with its stockholders to discuss the Business Combination and the target business' attributes, introduce the Company to potential investors that are interested in purchasing the Company's securities, assist the Company in obtaining stockholder approval for the Business Combination and assist the Company with its press releases and public filings in connection with the Business Combination.
-The Company will pay Cantor Fitzgerald & Co. a cash fee (the "Marketing Fee") for such services upon the consummation of the Business Combination in an amount equal to, in the aggregate, 3.5% of the gross proceeds of the Initial Public Offering, and 5.5% of the gross proceeds from the full or partial exercise of the underwriters' over-allotment option.
+The Company will pay Cantor Fitzgerald & Co. a cash fee (the "Marketing Fee") for such services upon the consummation of the Business Combination in an amount equal to \$17,500,000 in the aggregate, which is equal to 3.5% of the gross proceeds of the Initial Public Offering.